codedeviate/aicollection/Writerside/topics/Go-Tools-Strings.md

 #### 2. Extractor Module: `extractor/extractor.go`

-The `extractor` module is responsible for the core functionality of extracting printable strings from a binary file.
+The `extractor/extractor.go` module is responsible for the core functionality of extracting printable strings from a binary file.

 ```go
 // extractor/extractor.go